MDobak/go-xerrors/README.md

 ### Recovered panics

-In Go, the values returned by the `recover` built-in do not implement the `error` interface, which can be inconvenient.
+In Go, the values returned by the `recover` built-in do not implement the `error` interface, which may be inconvenient.
 For this reason, the package provides two functions to convert recovered panics to errors.

 The first function, `xerrors.Recover`, works similarly to the `recover` built-in.
 This function must always be called